aaaronorg/art_aaaronorg/collections/_posts/2017-11-11-digital-sketch-collection.md

 > The likes of Instagram, Facebook and Twitter et al leave me cold and numb.
 {: .page__lead}

-*Dear Instagram, Good Bye and Good Riddance.*
+*Dear Instagram, Good Bye and Good Riddance!*

 In comparison to an analogue sketchbook there really is no real digital equivalent to me.
 We live in an age of mass consumption.
 But are we really *consuming* anything?
 To me the systematic pull-to-refresh and aimlessly scrolling a feed feels more like chewing and then spitting out—a reflex, a mindless habit.
 To actually consume you also need to digest.
 The likes of Instagram, Facebook and Twitter et al leave me cold and numb.